 Given a clean image $x$ and its corresponding label $y$, attackers aim to craft perturbations that can deviate the decision of a classifier $F_\theta$ ($\theta$ denotes the model's parameters) from correct to wrong:

-where $\mathrm{Attack(\cdot)}$ is the attack approach and $x'$ denotes the crafted adversarial example.
-Since the information of $F_\theta$ is inaccessible in black-box scenarios, the adversarial examples are crafted on a surrogate model $G_\phi$.
+where $\mathrm{Attack(\cdot)}$ is the attack approach and $x'$ is the crafted adversarial example.
+Since $F_\theta$ is inaccessible in black-box scenarios, the adversarial examples are crafted on a surrogate model $G_\phi$.

-Different from classic pixel-based attacks \cite{goodfellow2014explaining, madrytowards, dong2018boosting} that apply $L_p$-norm constraints on perturbations ($\Vert \epsilon \Vert_p < c$, where $\epsilon$ denotes the perturbation and $c$ is a hyper-parameter), we impose perturbations in the latent space of the diffusion model and rely on properties of the diffusion model to achieve visually natural and successful attacks.
-We will describe our design in detail below.
+Different from previous pixel-based attacks \citep{dong2018boosting, long2022frequency} that apply $L_p$-norm constraints on pixel values ($\Vert \epsilon \Vert_p < c$, where $\epsilon$ is the perturbation and $c$ is a hyperparameter), we impose perturbations in the latent space of the diffusion model and rely on properties of the diffusion model to achieve visually natural and successful attacks.
+We describe our design in detail below.